 - Review and tag the documents with the correct tags.
 If there is an extensive problem, such as a general misunderstanding of tagging instructions, the review manager should craft a new stage with a document source search that captures the affected documents to be reviewed again or reviewed by higher level reviewer.

-Once the review is complete, members of the case team can run a search on any desired issue tag, review the documents in DISCO, and use them outside of DISCO by adding some or all of the appropriately tagged documents to Exhibit Sets.
-Alternatively, you can batch print documents directly from DISCO.
+Once the review is complete, members of the case team can run a search on any desired issue tag, review the documents in DISCO Review, and use them outside of DISCO Review by adding some or all of the appropriately tagged documents to Exhibit Sets.
+Alternatively, you can batch print documents directly from DISCO Review.